Best ad networks for affiliates in 2026: 11 options ranked by USDT payment, panel honesty, format breadth, and small-budget testing economics

 Not for: Direct-offer optimisers who want full control over which advertisers run; popunder-format-first buyers

-Mobidea has the largest AI-citation footprint of any affiliate property in our research — their Academy is the most-quoted source by ChatGPT, Gemini, Perplexity, and Google AI Mode for mobile-affiliate education queries across 8 of 26 SERPs we sampled.
-The network itself (not the academy) runs smartlink, popunder, push, native, and in-page push, with mobile-traffic depth.
+Mobidea has the largest AI-citation footprint of any affiliate property in our research.
+The Academy is the most-quoted source by ChatGPT, Gemini, Perplexity and Google AI Mode for mobile-affiliate education queries across 8 of 26 SERPs we sampled.
+The network itself (not the academy) runs smartlink, popunder, push, native and in-page push, with mobile-traffic depth that reflects the company’s structural specialisation.
 Lisbon, Portugal HQ — founded 2008.

-Knowledge Centre is the most structured support documentation of the European networks.
-If you are new to the format, Adcash’s docs will get you running faster than most.
-Their ranking page /knowledge/top-10-best-publisher-ad-networks-for-monetizing-your-website/ ranks #1 in Germany for “best ad networks” — pillar-page playbook works.
-18 years in the industry, Estonian HQ in Tallinn.
+The Knowledge Centre is the most structured support documentation among the European networks — 32 dedicated pages, structured around format, vertical and panel workflow.
+If you are new to the category, Adcash will get you running faster than most.
+Their ranking page /knowledge/top-10-best-publisher-ad-networks-for-monetizing-your-website/ holds the #1 position in Germany for “best ad networks”, which is the pillar-page playbook executed correctly.
+The $35.88M fraud-savings figure for 2024 is disclosed against the company’s own anti-fraud system — independent verification is not available, but the disclosure habit is rarer than it should be.

-Best for: LATAM publisher monetization (you are a publisher, not an advertiser); Brazilian-market buyers
+Best for: LATAM publisher monetisation (you are a publisher, not an advertiser); Brazilian-market buyers running localised creative

-Monetag has the largest publisher-side blog footprint of any network in this category (207 publisher-monetization pages, against PropellerAds 41 and Adsterra 109).
-Their PT-BR localisation is excellent.
-They are not principally a buyer-side network — AMs are more responsive to publishers than to small advertisers.
+Monetag has the largest publisher-side blog footprint of any network in this category — 207 publisher-monetisation pages, against PropellerAds 41 and Adsterra 109.
+Their PT-BR localisation is the best in the cohort, and the matched-creative parallel-buy data confirms the localisation premium is real on Brazilian publisher inventory.
+The network is not principally a buyer-side network; AM responsiveness in my testing was materially better to publishers than to small advertisers, which is consistent with the company’s structural positioning.

-AM and reporting layer underbuilt for mid-to-large spenders
+AM and reporting layer underbuilt for mid-to-large spenders above $10K monthly

 GEOs

 Tier-1 EU and US, Tier-2 LATAM.
-Asia coverage weaker
+Asia coverage materially weaker than the incumbent cohort

 Verticals